wargarblgarbl/test-webinfo/README.md

 - To tear down the stack
 -- execute `./deletestack.sh`

+If you need to ssh into a running instance, the keys are located in `./keys`, this folder is created on demand when `createstack2.sh` is run.

 ###createstach2.sh
 This script is the big cahuna, so to speak.
 It runs a playbook to provision our stack, then runs another playbook to deploy our configuration and deployable artifacts, and then runs some tests.